G Phrygian Scale

 G Phrygian Scale Notes

-The G Phrygian mode contains the following notes:
+The G Phrygian scale contains the following notes:

 G – A♭ – B♭ – C – D – E♭ – FThese notes come directly from the E♭ major parent scale, starting on its 3rd degree (G).